WrestleMania 38: How To Watch and Start Times

-For the second year in a row, WrestleMania is a two-day event.
+WrestleMania 38 is the third time WWE is spreading the wrestling extravaganza over two days.
 The biggest show in pro wrestling takes place this Saturday and Sunday in Arlington, Texas -- and live on Peacock.
-For the third time ever, WrestleMania is being main evented by a clash between Brock Lesnar and Roman Reigns.
-WWE is billing it as the biggest WrestleMania match of all time which, to put it lightly, is a bit of an exaggeration.
-But the stakes are high: The victor will walk away with both the WWE and Universal Championship titles.
+Also for the third time, The Show of Shows is being headlined by Brock Lesnar and Roman Reigns.

+WWE is marketing the clash as the biggest WrestleMania match of all time.
+To put it lightly, that's an exaggeration.
+But the stakes are high, as both Reigns' Universal Championship and Lesnar's WWE Championship are on the line.
+It's winner take all on Sunday.

 The show is celebrity heavy, with match participants like Logan Paul, Pat McAfee and Johnny Knoxville.
 There have also been reports that Cody Rhodes will re-debut at WrestleMania against Seth Rollins, who will be facing an opponent of Vince McMahon's choosing.